AdaCore/spark2014/docs/lrm/source/packages.rst

                              (C with External => (Async_Writers,
                                                   Effective_Reads => False))
      --  Three abstract state names are declared A, B & C.
-     --  A and B are internal abstract states
+     --  A and B are internal abstract states.
      --  C is specified as external state which is an external input. is
       ...